 RAF Netheravon, Wiltshire

-History : 1919 Netheravon is now is a training station, with 1918/19 being a start of decline as the war had finished, by the mid 20's expansion starts again with the rise in the number of bombers the French could send to bomb us.
+History : 1919 Netheravon is now is a training station, with 1918/19 being a start of decline as the war had ended.
+By the mid 20's expansion starts again with the rise in the number of bombers the French could send to bomb us.
 Chief of the Air Staff Hugh Trenchard, the head of the then RAF wanted parity with the French.
 This is when the new red brick buildings [PB] were built and the two Type 'A' sheds.

 No1 FTS with DH9's, Sopwith Snipe & Avro 504's.
 Then the training of Naval officers for the Fleet Air Arm with Bristol fighters & DH9a's.
 In the 30's the FAA used Netheravon for squadrons when their aircraft carrier was in dock.
 1935 No.6 FTS was reformed with Hart, Audax & Furies.
 6FTS moved out.
-1FTS moved in again and this time 1939 with the noisy North American Harvard's.
+1FTS moved in again and this time 1939 with the noisy North American Harvard's arrived.

 DH9a of No.1 Flying Training School.